On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Numerical Experiments

-Note when the radius $\sigma=0$, the distributional uncertainty set $\calP_{t-1}$ becomes a singleton.
-In our numerical tests, we choose the radius to be relative to the total distances, i.e., $\sigma=\beta\cdot\sum_{m,n\in\calN(t)}\norm{l_m-l_n}$ for some $\beta\ge0$.
-At the same time, we use uniform regularization factors for the tests, i.e., $M_t=M>0$ for all $t\in\calT$.
-When the relative optimality gap $\alpha$ is smaller than the threshold $5\%$, we check whether all the active cuts in the recent iterations are strictly smaller than the regularization factor.
-If they are, then the algorithm is terminated, and otherwise the regularization factor $M$ is increased by a factor of $\sqrt{10}\approx 3.1623$ with all the over-approximations reset to $\ulcQ_t^i(x)\leftarrow+\infty$, $t\in\calT$.
-Five scenarios are sampled independently in each stage for the nominal problem $N=5$ before the distributional robust counterpart is constructed by \eqref{eq:HydroThermalWassersteinSet}. for the 24-stage problem that we consider, the samples already give a total $5^{24}\approx 5.9\times 10^{16}$ scenario paths, which is practically impossible to solve via an extensive robust formulation.
-We have then obtained the following results (Table~\ref{tab:HydroThermal}) using our Seq-DDP algorithm within a time limit of 5 hours.
+Note when the radius \(\rho_t=0\), the ambiguity set \(\calP_{t}\) becomes a singleton.
+In our numerical tests, we choose the radius to be relative to the total distances, i.e., \(\rho_t=\beta\cdot\sum_{k,k'=1}^{n_t}\nVert{\hat{\xi}_{t,k}-\hat{\xi}_{t,k'}}\) for some \(\beta\ge0\).
+At the same time, we use uniform dual bounds for the tests, i.e., \(M_t=M>0\) for all \(t\in\calT'\).
+When the relative optimality gap \(\alpha\) is smaller than the threshold \(5\%\), we check whether all the active cuts in the recent iterations are strictly smaller than the dual bound.
+If they are, then the algorithm is terminated, and otherwise the dual bound \(M\) is increased by a factor of \(\sqrt{10}\approx 3.1623\) with all the over-approximations reset to \(\ulcQ_t^i(x)\leftarrow+\infty\), \(t\in\calT\).
+Five scenarios are sampled independently in each stage for the nominal problem \(n_t=5\) before the distributional robust counterpart is constructed by \eqref{eq:HydroThermalWassersteinSet}.
+For the 24-stage problem that we consider, the samples already give a total \(5^{24}\approx 5.9\times 10^{16}\) scenario paths, which is already impossible to solve via an extensive formulation.
+We have then obtained the following results (Table~\ref{tab:HydroThermal}).